 New to Texas

-New Texans have 30 days from the time they move here to register their vehicle.
-You must register your vehicle before you can apply for a Texas Driver’s License.
+New Texans have 30 days to register their vehicle.
+You must register your vehicle before applying for a Texas Driver’s License

 You must arrive at the tax office by 4 p.m. weekdays to apply for a vehicle title or first-time Texas registration.

 Your Texas insurance must meet or exceed the state’s minimums:

 - $30,000 per person for bodily injury

 - $25,000 in property damage liability

 If you have out-of-state insurance that meets these requirements, bring the declarations page of your policy.